Botox for Migraines

 The Botox procedure: Face and frontal regions of head (frontalis and corrugator muscles)

 For these injections, I prefer to have the patient lying supine on their back and I stand at the head of the exam table behind them.
 That way they don’t see the needle coming towards their face and all spots are easily accessed from the top and sides of the patient.
 These spots are pretty standard in all patients.
 The things to keep in mind are not doing the Botox too low in the forehead.
 This can cause ptosis, eyelid droop, and asymmetric eyebrow pointing (think Joker in Batman).
 I typically inject somewhere just below the hair line and in the very top edge portion of the frontalis muscles or just above it.
-The 1stfrontalis muscle injection is identified as drawing an imaginary line from mid-pupil up to the top of the frontalis muscle and injecting there.
-The 2nd is in a horizontal line about a half inch medial to the first injection on each side.
+The first frontalis muscle injection is identified as drawing an imaginary line from mid-pupil up to the top of the frontalis muscle and injecting there.
+The second is in a horizontal line about a half inch medial to the first injection on each side.
 The procerus is injected at approximately the middle of the brow right between the eyebrows.
 The corrugators are injected just lateral to each side of this central injection, about a half inch to each side.
 All injection sites are 5 units.

-For these injections, I prefer to have the patient lying supine on their back and I stand at the head of the exam table behind them.
-That way they don’t see the needle coming towards their face and all spots are easily accessed from the sides of the patient.
+For these injections, the positioning is the same as above.
 The way that I teach our headache fellows and other staff to do the temporalis muscles are to have the patient clench their jaw and feel for the temporalis muscle to contract.
 This is felt at the anterior point of the muscle just behind the hair line in the temple region.
-This is the 1st injection.
-From here, imagine a triangle with this 1st injection as the 1stpoint in the triangle.
-Then draw an imaginary triangle from here extending further back on the side of the head with the next 2 injection points above and below (see illustration) this 1st point.
+This is the first injection.
+From here, imagine a triangle with this first injection as the first point in the triangle.
+Then draw an imaginary triangle from here extending further back on the side of the head with the next 2 injection points above and below (see illustration) this first point.
 Then from here, imagine a square connected to the triangle.
 The next 2 injection points are horizontal and further back from the prior 2 injections points.
 All injection sites are 5 units.

-If the patient has prominent occipital neuralgia on one or both sides, instead of the standard 5 units over the occipital groove region (where the occipital nerves travel), I will inject 10 units at once and take that extra dose away from the shoulder or temporalis muscle regions (depending on where they typically have the least amount of pain and may not need it as much).
+If the patient has prominent occipital neuralgia on one or both sides, instead of the standard 5 units over the occipital groove region (where the occipital nerves travel), I inject 10 units at once and take that extra dose away from the shoulder or temporalis muscle regions (depending on where they typically have the least amount of pain and may not need it as much).
 Otherwise, all injection sites are normally 5 units.
 Notice that the PREEMPT protocol does not include Botox injections further down through the neck.
-The reason is because this can often increase headaches and can cause head drop to the point where some patients may need to wear a soft collar for 3 months.
+The reason is because this can often increase headaches and can cause neck weakness and head drop to the point where some patients may need to wear a soft collar for 3 months.
 Therefore, this area should be avoided.

-The Botox procedure: Shoulders (trapezius muscles)
+The Botox Procedure: Shoulders (Trapezius Muscles)

-For these injections, I prefer to have the patient sitting up on the exam table with their legs hanging over 1 side.
-I stand on the opposite side of the exam table behind them.
+For these injections, the positioning is the same as above.
 Patients with chronic migraine most often have a lot of neck and shoulder pain.
-70% of patients that get a migraine will get pain and tightness in these regions.
-So, if they are stuck in a smoldering cycle of chronic migraine and high frequency headaches, it would make sense that they would have a lot pain and tightness in these areas.
+70% of patients that get a migraine will get neck pain and muscle tightness in these regions.
+So, if they are stuck in a smoldering cycle of chronic migraine and high frequency headaches, they usually have a lot pain, tightness, and muscle contractions in these areas.
 Many patients also have concurrent fibromyalgia, so these injections can also be helpful, similar to trigger point injections.

 IF YOU HAVE HEADACHE, MIGRAINE, OR FACIAL PAIN AND ARE LOOKING FOR ANSWERS ON ANYTHING RELATED TO IT, A HEADACHE SPECIALIST IS HERE TO HELP, FOR FREE!